Go Back Email Link

 • 6 cloves garlic minced

-• 4 teaspoon salt
+• 4 teaspoons salt

-• 4 teaspoon cumin
+• 4 teaspoons cumin

-• 4 teaspoon chili powder
+• 4 teaspoons chili powder

-• ¼ cup lime juice
+• ¼ cup lime juice bottled

 • ½ cup white vinegar 5% acidity

-• 6 tablespoon cilantro optional
+• 6 tablespoons cilantro optional

 Instructions

 • Clean rims and apply lids.
 Use a clean, damp cloth to wipe the rims of the jars, paying special attention to the underside of the rim where the lid will seal.
-Fasted lids and rings fingertip tight.
+Fasten lids and rings fingertip tight.

 Notes